McBen/IITCPluginKit_Example/docs/5-map-icons.md

 }
 ```

-A  CircleMarker is a quick an easy solution.
-If you prefer some more unique you could create a "L.Marker" and add a custom "L.Icon".
-But here we'll stay with circles.
+`L.CircleMarker` is a quick and lightweight way to visualize positions.
+If you prefer custom icons, you can use `L.Marker` with a custom `L.Icon`, but circles are sufficient for this example.

-Showing them all the time is a little bit annoying.
-We'll bind their visibility to the dialog.
+Keeping the markers visible permanently can be annoying.
+A common pattern is to show them while a dialog is open and remove them when it closes.

 ```typescript {3}
 class CountPortals implements Plugin.Class {